NerdPioneer/Student-Portfolio/README.md

 - **JavaScript** - Interactivity
 - **GitHub Pages** - Hosting

+## Analytics

+This site uses [Umami](https://umami.is) for privacy-first analytics to monitor visitor traffic and site performance.
+It's free, open-source, and doesn't collect personal data - just basic metrics to understand how the site is being used.

 ## Deployment

 This site is automatically deployed via GitHub Pages.
 Simply push changes to the master branch and they'll be live within minutes.